graphnet-team/graphnet/docs/source/data_conversion/data_conversion.rst

 :code:`Extractors`
 ~~~~~~~~~~~~~~~~~

-Because rarely all the data available in files from experiments are needed for training deep learning models, GraphNeT uses :code:`Extractors` to extract only
+Rarely `all` the data available in files from experiments are needed for training deep learning models, therefore GraphNeT uses :code:`Extractors` to extract only
 specific parts of the available data.

 :code:`Extractors` are written to work with a specific :code:`GraphNeTFileReader` and should subclass :code:`Extractor`.